Dancanmilgo73/CRUDApp/Frontend/README.md

 # Frontend

-This project is a simple todo list item
+This project is a simple todo list app
+A list of todos is displayed on initial render if a list is returned from the backend, else, it displays a table with no rows.
 You can add a todo item along with it's description The list of todos is refreshed every item a todo item is listed